chsasank/llama.lisp/src/ai/tts/README.md

 -   Navigate to the dump site:https://dumps.wikimedia.org/
 -   For a list of all available dumps: https://dumps.wikimedia.org/backup-index.html
 -   For Kannada wikipedia (example date 2025-08-01): https://dumps.wikimedia.org/knwiki/20250801/
+-   One of the Kannada .bx2 file is https://dumps.wikimedia.org/knwiki/20250801/knwiki-20250801-pages-articles-multistream.xml.bz2
 -   Download the .bz2 file, extract it to get XML files containing the raw wiki content.